 Distances are straight line measurements from centre of postcode

 Newton Park is in easy reach of a wealth of open green spaces.
-Both Drumpellier Country ark, 500 acres of heath and grassland, woods and lochs with a rich diversity of wildlife, and he more formal Alexandra Park, with its children’s playgrounds, fountains, orienteering course and nine-hole golf course are less than four miles away.
+Both Drumpellier Country Park, 500 acres of heath and grassland, woods and lochs with a rich diversity of wildlife, and the more formal Alexandra Park, with its children’s playgrounds, fountains, orienteering course and nine-hole golf course are less than four miles away.
 The vast Strathclyde Country Park, incorporating a water sports centre on the 200-acre Strathclyde Loch as well as extensive opportunities for walking and cycling in a variety of terrains, is just a little over five miles from the development.
-Fast access to the motorway network also makes it easy to access the picturesque Lanarkshire countryside.
+Fast access to the motorway network also makes it easy to access the Lanarkshire countryside.

 Close to the M74 and with easy access to the M73 and M8, Newton Park is an outstandingly convenient location for travel throughout the central belt and the Lanarkshire countryside as well as into central Glasgow.
-Newton station, is only a short walk from the development, operates frequent services to Glasgow Central and Motherwell, Glasgow Airport is approximately 23 miles away.
+Newton station, only a short walk from the development, operates frequent services to Glasgow Central and Motherwell, Glasgow Airport is around 23 miles away.

 Newton Farm Road, Cambuslang, Glasgow, G72